 Tracey’s particular strength is identifying leadership potential, developing leadership skills and fast tracking leaders, with the number of her SLT colleagues who have gone on to headship / Deputy Headship well into double figures.
 She has a wealth of experience across a range of HR issues including tackling underperformance effectively, developing middle leaders to coach and support – moving teachers to good +.
 Tracy is also a Pupil Premium Reviewer.

 Christopher Holder has been a head teacher for over 3 years.
-He is currently the head at Lowfield Primary School in Sheffield.
+He is currently the Head at Lowfield Primary School in Sheffield.

 Lowfield Primary is a rapidly developing, 2 form entry, inner city school serving a diverse ethnic community, with high unemployment and social disadvantage.
 Although the school primarily serves the community of Lowfield and its immediate neighbourhood, many children travel from the other side of the city because of the value ethnic minority families place on the school.

 Pupils enter the school significantly below national expectations.
 The school has a high number of FSM pupils (22.5% above national), a high number of pupils from ethnic minorities (64.3% above national), a high number of pupils with English as an additional language (65.7% above national; this is four times the national figure.
 The school population has risen in recent years from 206 in 2009 to 350 2015.
 Though the school is in the least stable 20% of schools nationally, increasingly families are choosing the school for their children as its reputation continues to improve.
-The school was inspected by Ofsted in February 2012 and was graded as a “good” school, in all areas.

 Simon McCarthy has been a head teacher for 3 years.
 He is currently the head at Thorpe Primary School.